SylvainSoKette/vmachine/README.md

 ## How to

-- ```ESCAPE``` stop the machine at the current step.
+- ```ESCAPE``` at any time during the execution will stop the virtual machine at the current step.
-- When stop, any key will quit the program.
+- When stopped, any key will quit the program.

 ## Requirements

 - SDL2
-- make
+- (optional) make

 ## TODO and Ideas

 - [x] add comparator instruction
 - [x] visual representation with SDL
-- [ ] load "binary" from file to program memory
+- [x] load "binary" from file to program memory
 - [ ] better delay management: delay all the time and full-speed when key pressed ?
 Different speed settings ?
 Programmable frequency ?
 - [ ] extend to 16 bits instructions : 4 bits op code, 12 bits modifier (4096 bytes of addressable memory) ?
 - [ ] python assembler to translate assembly to "machine code" that can be read by the virtual machine.